Dads-Taxi/RPi-Midi-Host/Readme.md

 Install RPi.GPIO with ... sudo apt-get install rpi.gpio

-Copy midiconnect.service to ... /etc/systemd/sytem/ (ensure logged in as root for permissions)
+Copy midiconnect.service to ... /etc/systemd/sytem/ ... (ensure logged in as root for permissions)

 Enable service at boot using ... sudo systemctl enable midiconnect.service ... from command line.

-Copy midi-connect.py to /home/pi/
+Copy midi-connect.py to /home/pi/ ... (ensure file has root ownership, otherwise it will throw exceptions)

 Reboot ...
 Good Luck